ZeroAlvein/Gdevelop-Extensions/AutoTile/README.md

 4 - this will update ALL tiles in selected tilemap **BE AWARE THE BIGGER TILEMAP YOU HAVE AND MORE TILES ON IT THE LONGER IT WILL TAKE SO LAG!!!**
 5 - use this action to create tile at whatever position you want.
 You can use X and Y pos of object you use in snap object to grid action from #2
 Additionally it have 2 parameters.
 One where you see NumberVar that is where you put number which determine which set you want to use so it makes more sense to have there variable which value you can change on the fly.
 And one on end which says NO. If its set to yes it will update only one tile, and will try to connect it to any adjacent tile even if that tile is from different set.
 Where if its set to NO it will update all adjacent tile from tile at position you create tile, but will connect only sets to their own sets but not to others
+In 95% of cases you want to have it set to NO
 6 - simply removing tile from current position
 7 - is the same as #5, but as you see instead of setting it in events you can put there boolean variable to switch it on the fly ingame

 <img width="1678" height="506" alt="image" src="https://github.com/user-attachments/assets/d8492a93-c0a5-48c6-b837-b7701e9782af" />